twistlock/docs/api/descriptions/policies/runtime_app-embedded_get.md

-Retrieves the runtime policy for app-embedded deployments.
+Retrieves the runtime policy for apps protected by App-Embedded Defenders.
 A policy consists of ordered rules.

 This endpoint maps to the policy table in **Defend > Runtime > App-Embedded policy** in the Console UI.